piotrmaslanka/satella/docs/instrumentation/metrics.rst

 dig deeper, it can switch the instrument to
 DEBUG, which will cause more data to be registered.
 If a metric is in state INHERIT, it will inherit the metric level from it's parent, traversing the tree if required.
+The tree node separator is a dot in the metric's name, eg. `satella.metrics.my_metric`.

 INHERIT is the default state for all other metrics than root, for root the default is RUNTIME.
 Root metric cannot be set to INHERIT,